From the Red Sea to the Pyramids – Exploring Egypt Above and Under

 Places to Visit in Egypt on your First Trip!

 If you’re looking to visit Egypt and wondering what type of itinerary to create featuring the best places to visit in Egypt, I can highly recommend the trip we took.
-However, if you’re not into diving, you can change it up by either adding in a Nile River cruise and/or taking some time to go snorkeling and things like that.
+However, if you’re not into diving, you can change it up by either adding in a Nile River cruise and/or taking some time to go snorkelling and things like that.
 Adding a mix of land and sea is always a great way to complete a trip.

 - Luxor: A trip to Egypt wouldn’t be complete without visiting Luxor.
 There are so many places to see around this ancient city.
 Some of those include Luxor Temple, Karnak Temple, Valley of the Kings, and a Felucca ride on the Nile.
 However, if you have more time, consider heading to Aswan and coming back via the Nile River for a couple of days.